 The crown jewel of the Jordan Trail is the famous Dana to Petra Trek.
 There are various options in how to do this part – e.g. in 4-, 5-, or 6-days, or with transfers mid-route to bypass steep ascent or descents.
 The trek passes a rich variety of Jordan’s most beautiful landscapes, stunning views, and important historical and cultural sites.

 The Dana to Petra Trek was recently named one of the best 15 multi-day hikes in the world by National Geographic, and we’d love to show you why!
-Depending on your fitness level, time availability, accommodation requirements, we can put together a custom package that suits your needs, or reserve you a spot on one of the group tours on the Trek that we offer nearly every month – we are looking forward to hearing from you!
+Depending on your fitness level, time availability, and accommodation requirements, we can put together a custom package that suits your needs, or reserve you a spot on one of our “Small Group Adventures” on the Trek that we offer nearly every month – we are looking forward to hearing from you!

 Section 7: Petra to Wadi Rum & Section 8: Wadi Rum To Aqaba

 In the south, for desert lovers, there is the longer Petra to Aqaba route, passing through the martian landscape of Wadi Rum.
 After departing the main tourist trail in Petra, this trek passes through a very remote and rugged desert landscape.
 Enjoy trekking off the beaten path in the higher-elevation desert between the two UNESCO World Heritage Sites of Petra and Wadi Rum.